Legitblock/hovercraft/hovercraft.rst

 Voting is important to our governance
 =====================================

-* It's hard to reorganize or import text
+* It's hard to verify voting

 * Slow and memory hungry